Optimal Window Queries on Line Segments using the Trapezoidal Search DAG: Introduction

 \section{Introduction}

 Intersection reporting problems can be stated as follows: Given a set of geometric objects and a query object, report all elements of the set that intersect the query object.
 A classic problem is to organize line segments in the plane such that segments that intersect an axis-aligned query window can be reported quickly.
-This version of the problem is fundamental to geographic map applications when it is necessary to display a small portion of an enormous map to a user.
-There is a rich history of work with strong theoretical guarantees as well as approaches that are highly efficient in practice.

-It is well-known that the window query problem can be reduced to answering the two following problems: Find all endpoints that are inside the query window (i.e. axis-orthogonal range queries) and find all segments that cross the window boundary (i.e. vertical and horizontal boundary queries).
+It is well-known that the \emph{window-query} problem can be reduced to answering the two following problems: Find all endpoints that are inside the query window (i.e. axis-orthogonal range queries) and find all segments that cross the window boundary (i.e. vertical and horizontal boundary queries).
 Clearly these two results can be assembled to the final set in time that is proportional to the output of the reporting query.

-We briefly sketch the central work on axis-orthogonal range reporting on $2$D point sets.
-Using Chazelle's Range Trees~\cite{Chazelle86} of size $\O\left(n \frac{\log n}{\log \log n} \right)$, one can answer queries optimally in $\O(k+\log n)$ time, where $k$ is the number of points to be reported.
-He also gave in~\cite{Chazelle90a} a lower bound, showing that any data structure on the pointer machine requires this asymptotic space for optimal query time bounds.
-In the RAM model, \cite{ChanLP11} shows how to achieve improved space query time trade-offs.
-Further bound improvements~\cite{Gao0N20} are possible in various word-RAM models.
-In practice however, simpler data structures with linear size are dominant in applications like the KD-Tree~\cite{Bentley75}, the R-Tree~\cite{Guttman84,boost}, and Delaunay Tessellations~\cite{leda,cgal-range-2d}.
+Using Chazelle's Range Trees~\cite{Chazelle86} , one can determine the endpoints in $\O(k+\log n)$ time.
+In practice however, simpler data structures with \emph{linear size} are dominant in applications like the KD-Tree~\cite{Bentley75}, the R-Tree~\cite{Guttman84}, and Delaunay Triangulations.